Saving & Spending

 "In order to make these trips more frequently, we have approached the vacation with the mentality of saving in certain areas so we can enjoy others that feed our soul," she said.

 "The last trip we took to Asheville, we decided to make it a family camping adventure.
-We set up camp at Campfire Lodgings versus a hotel stay, which is a huge cost savings," she said, adding that they paid just $40 a night.
+We went camping instead of booking a hotel, which saved us a lot of money," she said, adding that they paid just $40 a night.
 "We were able to hike the trails, go fishing and truly share a moment as a family."

-For a step back in time, head to neighboring Brevard, N.C., where you can find an old-school toy store and the old-fashioned 1950s Rocky's Grill & Soda Shop.
+For a step back in time, head to neighboring Brevard, N.C., where you can take a trip down memory lane with old-school toy stores and soda shops.

 When you make time to explore, there's no shortage of ways to enjoy yourself on the cheap.